-12 5.3 Placental examination
+5.3 Placental examination

-- 13 Placental examination is an integral part of the perinatal post-mortem examination. - 14 Submission to pathology with the baby is mandatory; non-conformances should be - monitored in line with local policies.
-Guidance for detailed examination of the placenta is - 16 given in the Tissue pathway for examination of the placenta.
-15 - 17 [Level of evidence B.]
+Placental examination is an integral part of the perinatal post-mortem examination.
+Submission to pathology with the baby is mandatory; non-conformances should be monitored in line with local policies.
+Guidance for detailed examination of the placenta is given in the Tissue pathway for examination of the placenta.

+[Level of evidence - B.]

-18 6 Specific health and safety aspects
+6 Specific health and safety aspects

-- 19 The pathologist should be informed as part of the referral if there is a potential biohazard - 20 risk. - 21 Autopsy practice using universal precautions will significantly protect against accidental - transmission of infection, including HIV, SARS CoV-2 and other blood-borne viruses.
+The pathologist should be informed as part of the referral if there is a potential biohazard risk.

+Autopsy practice using universal precautions will significantly protect against accidental transmission of infection, including HIV and other blood-borne viruses, or SARS-CoV-2.
-7 Focused autopsy: limited by parental consent or by

-24 a stepwise post-mortem examination
+7 Focused autopsy: limited by parental consent or by a stepwise post-mortem examination

-- 25 Where consent for a full autopsy is not given, a focused examination may be of value - within the limitations of the investigation.
-Forms of limited examination may include: - autopsy limited to 1 or more body cavities or head
+Where consent for a full autopsy is not given, a focused examination may be of value within the limitations of the investigation.
+Forms of limited examination may include:

+• autopsy limited to 1 or more body cavities or head

-- external examination of the body with X-ray, photography and genetics (if indicated) - placental examination only (with genetic testing if indicated) - minimal invasive autopsy: external examination and imaging (CT, MRI, ultrasound examination if available) alone or with targeted biopsies of specific organs.16
+- external examination of the body with X-ray, photography and genetics (if indicated) - placental examination only (with genetic testing if indicated) - minimal invasive autopsy: external examination and imaging (CT, MRI, ultrasound examination - if available) alone or with targeted biopsies of specific organs.

-6 [Level of evidence - B.]
+[Level of evidence - B.]

-7 8 Sampling at full post-mortem examination
+8 Sampling at full post-mortem examination

 - Short-term retention of organs to allow fixation does not require specific consent, provided they are reunited with the body before release for burial/cremation.
-Organ and tissue retention should be dealt with in line with the parental consent form. - The diagnostic yield for histology taken from macroscopically normal organs is low. - The extent of the examination is at the discretion of the pathologist and should be interpreted in the clinical context of the case. - A record of the samples taken should be kept and tissue blocks and slides should be traceable within the laboratory, in line with the requirements of the HTA and the UK Accreditation Service (ISO 15189). - Microbiology: consider bacteriology and virology as clinically indicated. - 18 Genetic samples: the diagnostic yield of microarray, karyotype and quantitative 19 fluorescent PCR (QF-PCR) is low in the context of a morphologically normal fetus, 20 however, in a third or more pregnancy losses microarray and genetic testing is 21 indicated according to current guidelines.
-The current Genomic Laboratory Hub (GLH) 22 guideline should be followed by the fetal medicine multidisciplinary team (MDT) 23 collaborating with the pathologist.
-(Wales: All Wales Genomics Laboratory; Scotland: 24 Scottish Strategic Network for Genomic Medicine [SSNGM] laboratories; Northern 25 Ireland: Northern Ireland Genomics Medicine Centre [NIGMC].)
+Organ and tissue retention should be dealt with in line with the parental consent form. - The diagnostic yield for histology taken from macroscopically normal organs is low.
+The extent of the examination is at the discretion of the pathologist and should be interpreted in the clinical context of the case. - A record of the samples taken should be kept and tissue blocks and slides should be traceable within the laboratory, in line with the requirements of the HTA and the UK Accreditation Service (ISO 15189). - Microbiology: consider bacteriology and virology as clinically indicated. - Genetic samples: the diagnostic yield of microarray, karyotype and quantitative fluorescent PCR (QF-PCR) is low in the context of a morphologically normal fetus; however, in a third or more pregnancy losses, microarray and genetic testing is indicated according to current guidelines.
+The current eligibility criteria set out nationally in the NHS Genomics Test Directory should be followed by the fetal medicine multidisciplinary team (MDT) collaborating with the pathologist.
+(Wales: All Wales Genomics Laboratory; Scotland: Scottish Strategic Network for Genomic Medicine [SSNGM] laboratories; Northern Ireland: Northern Ireland Genomics Medicine Centre [NIGMC].)

-27 [Level of evidence B and C - in line with statutory obligations.]
+[Level of evidence B and C - in line with statutory obligations.]